 So what more is there to say?
 This Gili island is perfection to a T.

-Now, discover my full guide to Bali backpacking here.
+Now, discover my full guide to planning your Bali backpacking trip here.